Innovative Therapies for Antibiotic Resistant Infections

 AR-101 (AerumabTM) is a highly specific monoclonal antibody targeted against P. aeruginosa lipopolysaccharide serotype O11, which accounts for ~22% of all P. aeruginosa hospital-acquired infections worldwide.
 Binding of AR-101 to P. aeruginosa bacteria facilitates human complement binding and improves immune recognition and destruction by circulating human phagocytes.

-Complementing our current clinical pipeline, we have three additional drug candidates in preclinical development.
-AR-501 has broad bactericidal activity against Gram-negative and Gram-positive bacteria, including antibiotic-resistant strains.
+Complementing our current clinical pipeline, we have two additional drug candidates in preclinical development.
 AR-201 is a human IgG1 mAb directed against the F-protein of respiratory syncytial virus (RSV).
 AR-401 is a mAb discovery program to treat infections caused by the Gram-negative bacterium Acinetobacter baumannii.

-In virtually all infectious diseases, there is subset of disease-free individuals that are generating rare, potent, protective immune responses to even the most lethal pathogens.
+In virtually all infectious diseases, there is a subset of disease-free individuals that may be generating rare, potent, protective immune responses to even the most lethal pathogens.
 Human monoclonal antibodies are often the key protective components.
-Our discovery technology platform aims to find and transform these components into innovative therapies.
+Our discovery technology platform aims to find and transform these components into innovative therapies to treat the masses.